But what exactly is BritBox, when is it coming, how much will it cost and why does the name seem familiar? We explain all here.

 Instead, the UK video on demand market is now largely dominated by American services.

 Will Channel 4 be part of BritBox too?

-Although BritBox is currently a joint venture between just the Beeb and ITV, they are open to talks with other broadcasters, such as Channel 4, Channel 5 and UKTV: "The BBC and ITV anticipate that other partners will be added to BritBox and both will speak to regulators and the wider industry about their proposals," a statement revealed.
+Although BritBox is currently a joint venture between just the Beeb and ITV, they are open to talks with other broadcasters, such as Channel 4, Channel 5 and UKTV: "We are committed to making BritBox UK a great success.
+Discussions continue with other content and distribution partners and we are looking forward to making further announcements in the coming months," said McCall.

 Is this the end for ITV Hub and BBC iPlayer?

 As a paid subscription service, BritBox is not pitched as a competitor to the free on demand services from individual broadcasters.

 There are no signs whatsoever that the BBC or ITV will devalue their own free online offerings.
 Indeed, the BBC is still pressing ahead with plans to expand its iPlayer service, with longer periods content is available for catch-up and more.

 If anything, BritBox is a direct competitor to Netflix and Amazon Prime Video and there are suggestions that the BBC and ITV will gradually remove their content from those platforms after launch.

 When will BritBox be available in the UK?

 At present, plans have to be approved by regulators - we don't want another Project Kangaroo debacle, after all.